Demolition Man (film): Development

 The original script was written by Peter Lenkov, who retained a story by credit.
-Lenkov came to Hollywood straight out of college with no connections, and wrote seven different scripts, desperately hoping to break into Hollywood.
+Lenkov came to Los Angeles straight out of college with no connections, and wrote seven different scripts, desperately hoping to break into Hollywood.
 Selling the spec script of Demolition Man to Warner Bros. was his first big break.
 Lenkov had been inspired by Lethal Weapon and wanted to do something about cops.
 He was also influenced by stories of celebrities being cryogenically frozen and listening to Sting's song "Demolition Man" on repeat due to a broken cassette player in his car.
 His initial pitch was rejected by an executive who did not understand his "frozen cop" idea.
 The finished script, where a super cop has to battle the world's deadliest criminal, in a future where there is almost no crime, generated more interest.

 Writer Daniel Waters (known for Heathers) said his version of the screenplay was essentially a rewrite; he changed the script so extensively that when the script went to arbitration he received first screenplay writing credit.
 In the early drafts the script was a regular action movie, with no attempt at comedy.
 Waters pitched it as an action movie version of Woody Allen's Sleeper.
 Waters had an idea about a small part of Universal City, a shopping and entertainment area called CityWalk, and wondered what it might be like if one day all of Los Angeles might be like that, and the idea grew from there.
 Waters says his intention was to have fun, that he was not trying to be political or deeply examine political correctness.
 He cited the conclusion of the film, where society will need to find a new balance and compromise, as representing his own position in the political middle ground.
-Burger King was originally written as the winner of the franchise wars, but they were not interested in being part of the film.
+Burger King was originally written as the winner of the franchise wars but they were not interested in being part of the film.
 McDonald's also declined to be involved.
 Taco Bell welcomed the opportunity.
-The "three seashells" concept originated when Waters was trying to come up with ideas for a futuristic restroom and called writer Larry Karaszewski for suggestions, and he happened to be using the restroom when he answered the call.
+The "three seashells" concept originated when Waters was trying to come up with ideas for a futuristic restroom and called writer Larry Karaszewski for suggestions and he happened to be using the restroom when he answered the call.
 He looked around his bathroom and said he had a bag of seashells on the toilet as decorations, so Waters decide to use that.
-A joke was cut from the script, where after using the three seashells and washing his hands Spartan was confronted by the same ineffective hand dryer from his own time.
+A joke was cut from the script, where after using the three seashells and washing his hands, Spartan was confronted by the same ineffective hand dryer from his own time.
 Waters wrote some of the script on index cards while waiting in line for Johnny Carson tickets.
-He said it was some of the fastest work he'd ever written, and that he had only worked on it for two and a half weeks.
+He said it was some of the fastest work he'd ever written and that he had only worked on it for two and a half weeks.